pagerank, a MATLAB code which demonstrates some of the issues involved in automatically ranking web pages.

 Statistics gathered by the eigenvalue or Markov approach can be used to assert the relative "importance" or rank of each web page.

 The computer code and data files made available on this web page are distributed under the GNU LGPL license.

-ARPACK, a MATLAB library which computes eigenvalues and eigenvectors of large sparse matrices, accessible via the built-in EIGS command;
+arpack_test, a MATLAB code which computes eigenvalues and eigenvectors of large sparse matrices, accessible via the built-in EIGS command;

-POWER_METHOD, a MATLAB library which carries out the power method for finding a dominant eigenvalue and its eigenvector.
+power_method, a MATLAB code which carries out the power method for finding a dominant eigenvalue and its eigenvector.